Qzby/knapsack-optimizer/knapsack-optimizer/README.md

-Name: Andrei Chiuzbaian
+Name: Andrei Chiuzbaian </br>
 Email: andrei.chiuzbaian@gmail.com

-Instructions - How to unpack, build and execute the knapsack-optimizer solution
+Instructions - How to unpack, build and execute the knapsack-optimizer solution </br>

-In order to run the knapsack-optimizer solution please clone the repo on your local machine.
+In order to run the knapsack-optimizer solution please start by cloning the repo on your local machine. </br>

-You can choose to run the solution by:</br>
+You can choose to run the solution by: </br>
-1.Using your favorite IDE (I was using Eclipse IDE).
+1.Using your favorite IDE (I was using Eclipse IDE). </br>
--Make sure you have the latest JDK installed.
+* Bullet 1 Make sure you have the latest JDK installed. </br>
--Go to File -> Open File -> ./Knapsack-optimizer/solution/Knapsack.java.
+-Go to File -> Open File -> ./Knapsack-optimizer/solution/Knapsack.java. </br>
--Also used for running the Unit test I've implemented (KnapsackTest.java) in order to test one of the methods used in the solution part.
+-Also used for running the Unit test I've implemented (KnapsackTest.java) in order to test one of the methods used in the solution part. </br>

-2.Using the command line (I used GitBash).
+2.Using the command line (I used GitBash). </br>
--Navigate to the solution folder: ./Knapsack-optimizer/solution
+-Navigate to the solution folder: ./Knapsack-optimizer/solution </br>
--Run: $ java Knapsack
+-Run: $ java Knapsack </br>

 3.Run the solution as a conteinerized application.
 I used Docker as it's one of the most used tools for building containers.
 -In the solution folder I created a Dockerfile with all the info needed for building and running the solution inside a container.